-The course will meet online at 7:10pm ET on its scheduled meeting days via Zoom.
+The course will meet in person at 6:10pm ET on its scheduled meeting days.
+Students are also required to participate each week in the Blackboard Discussion Forum.

 Academic Integrity

 All members of the university community are expected to exhibit honesty and competence in their academic work.
 Students have a special responsibility to acquaint themselves with, and make use of, all proper procedures for doing research, writing papers, and taking exams.
 Members of the community will be presumed to be familiar with the proper academic procedures and will be held responsible for applying them.
 Deliberate failure to act in accordance with such procedures will be considered academic dishonesty.
 Academic dishonesty is defined as "cheating of any kind, including misrepresenting one's own work, taking credit for the work of others without crediting them and without appropriate authorization, and the fabrication of information."
 Copying information and pasting it into a paper without a quotation and citation is an act of plagiarism.
 Acts of academic dishonesty are a legal, moral, and intellectual offense against the community and will be prosecuted through the proper university channels.
 For the first offense, the student will receive an "F" for the assignment and formal charges will be filed with the Office of Academic Integrity.
 For the second offense, charges will again be filed and the student will receive an "F" for the final course grade.
 Penalties for academic dishonesty are not negotiable.
 You will not be offered a "do-over" or resubmission.
 The University Code of Academic Integrity can be found at http://studentconduct.gwu.edu/code-academic-integrity